Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction to -ary Cloning Systems

 \subsection{Fully Compatible and (Slightly) Pure}

-Although in the compatibility axiom (C2) the two permutations $\rho_{n+d-1}((g)\kappa_{k}^{n})$ $(\rho_{n}(g)) \varsigma_{k}^{n}$ are not required to agree everywhere on $\{1,2,\dots,n\}$ for every $n \in \mathbb{N}$ and every $g \in G_n$, it turns out that in many natural examples the two permutations do in fact agree everywhere, and when they do agree everywhere this leads to some nice properties.
+Although in the compatibility axiom (C2) the two permutations $\rho_{n+d-1}((g)\kappa_{k}^{n})$ and $(\rho_{n}(g)) \varsigma_{k}^{n}$ are not required to agree everywhere on $\{1,2,\dots,n\}$ for every $n \in \mathbb{N}$ and every $g \in G_n$, it turns out that in many natural examples (particularly, those which motivated the introduction of cloning systems) the two permutations do in fact agree everywhere, and when they do agree everywhere this leads to some nice properties.
 We note that there are some natural examples where these permutations do not equal each other for every $g \in G_n$ and every $n \in \mathbb{N}$.
 For example, the $d$-ary cloning systems giving rise to the R{\"o}ver--Nekrashevych groups are almost never fully compatible.
 However, since there are so many examples where the two permutations agree everywhere, let us encode this phenomenon into the following definition.